 Korean Deodeok Honey Latte (Bellflower Root Latte)

-Deodeok honey latte is made by peeling and chopping bellflower root, blanching it for two minutes to reduce bitterness, then blending it with a portion of milk and honey into a smooth base.
-The base is combined with the remaining milk and warmed gently, then finished with condensed milk, vanilla extract, and a pinch of salt for a rich, creamy body.
-The deodeok's distinctive earthy character persists beneath the layers of sweetness, giving this latte an unusual herbal depth, and a light dusting of cinnamon ties the flavors together.
+Deodeok honey latte is made by peeling and chopping bellflower root, blanching it for two minutes to soften its natural bitterness, then blending it smooth with a portion of milk and honey to form the base.
+The base is combined with the remaining milk and warmed gently over low heat, then finished with condensed milk, vanilla extract, and a pinch of salt to build a rich, creamy body.
+The deodeok's earthy character, a faintly medicinal and mineral quality, persists just beneath the layers of sweetness, giving this latte an herbal depth that sets it apart from standard cafe drinks.
+A light dusting of cinnamon over the surface ties the flavors together on the finish.
+It represents a category of Korean yakseon beverages that draw on mountain ingredients traditionally valued for their nutritional properties.

 Instructions